Frequently Asked Questions

 Students will receive their complete Access Program schedule when they attend the 2018 Orientation on June 18th and 19th.

 What if I already have a scheduled vacation or other event planned during orientation or the Summer B semester?

 Students must commit to the entire program, be on time, and attend daily.
 Students must meet all of the program requirements, including attendance, in order to be fully admitted and continue at UCF in the fall semester.
 There are no exceptions.

 What is the next step to start preparing for my Access program?

 Please review the YouTube video posted on our website here for a full program overview.
-Once you have made a decision to accept the invitation to participate in the Access Program, please follow the instructions given to you by the Office of Undergraduate Admissions as well as complete and submit the documents listed on the “ Forms” page.
+Once you have made a decision to accept the invitation to participate in the Access Program, please follow the instructions given to you by the Office of Undergraduate Admissions as well as complete and submit the documents listed on the “ Preparing for Summer” page.